julesjazz/grapefruitlab/content/print/pity-fear.md

 ```

 **Mia:**
 And the counselor says, like it’s obvious… You know you don’t have to go home, right?
 And I… What?
-I don't… So I drive to a friends house, but we stay in counseling.
-Maybe we can make this work?
-Somehow…
+I'm in free-fall… So I drive to a friends house, move into the basement.
+But we stay in counseling another 6 months.
+Try to make this work?
+Somehow… Turn back onto the ice.

 **Josie *[sings]*:**
 ```